 - A person who has been legal under the guardianship, custody, or foster care of a Spanish citizen or institution for two consecutive years, even if he/she continues in this situation at the time of the application.

-- Who at the time of application has been married to a Spanish citizen or institution for one year and is not legally or de facto separated.
+- A person married to a Spanish citizen or institution for one year once the application is submitted and is not legally or de facto separated.

 - The person born outside Spain of a father or mother, grandfather or grandmother, who were originally Spanish.